Compliance

 For the purpose of ensuring the execution of duties by directors, executive officers and employees in accordance with applicable laws and regulations and the Articles of Incorporation and accurately grasping important compliance risks and potential conduct risks in accordance with changes in the social environment, the Company has developed an appropriate risk-based management system from a forward-looking perspective.

-In addition, as an organization to discuss important matters concerning the development and promotion of systems relating to Group compliance, the Company has established the Group Compliance Committee to be able to practice PDCA mainly among the management.
+In addition, as an organization to discuss important matters concerning the development and promotion of systems relating to Group compliance, the Company has established the Group Compliance Committee chaired by the Group CCpO (Chief Compliance Officer) to be able to practice PDCA mainly among the management.

 Organizational Framework Concerning Compliance